Diabetes 2024: Essential Knowledge Everyone Must Know!

 5. Management and Prevention:

 • Lifestyle changes are key in managing insulin resistance.
-This includes maintaining a healthy weight, engaging in regular physical activity, and eating a balanced diet rich in fiber and low in refined carbohydrates.
+This includes maintaining a healthy weight, engaging in regular physical activity, and eating a balanced diet rich in fibre and low in refined carbohydrates.

 • Medications may also be prescribed to help improve insulin sensitivity and manage blood sugar levels.